Historian Adam I P Smith explains, in this article first published in September 2018…

 The list of possible grounds for impeachment is a long one, including: abuse of power for firing FBI Director James Comey; undermining the freedom of the press by calling them the “enemy of the people”; and for breaching the first amendment’s prohibition on the establishment of religion with his so-called “Muslim ban”.
 The requirement that a president be subject to re-election was “not a sufficient security” thought Founding Father James Madison.
 The president might “lose his capacity after his appointment.
 He might pervert his administration into a scheme of peculation or oppression.
 He might betray his trust to foreign powers”.
 And President Trump has been accused of all these things – of not being mentally stable; of abusing his office to enrich himself and his family; of conspiring with Russian secret services in the crime of computer hacking to aid his election; as well as of disclosing classified information to the Russian ambassador.

-Yet even if Trump were impeached by a Democratic-controlled House next year, his chances of being convicted and removed from office by the Senate would seem to be so low as to be virtually non-existent.
+Yet even if Trump were impeached by a Democratic-controlled House in 2019, his chances of being convicted and removed from office by the Senate would seem to be so low as to be virtually non-existent.
 Whatever happens in the mid-term elections, it is mathematically impossible for Democrats to gain a two-thirds majority in the Senate.
 Between 15 and 20 Republican senators would be needed to support the president’s removal from office, more than would have been necessary to convict Nixon had he not resigned first.
 Whatever they may think of Trump privately, Republican lawmakers have proved time and again that they will not take him on publically.